Why we need another table tennis ranking system? Why don’t you just use the ITTF ratings?

 There are many advantages:

-1. Self-correcting rating system, based on ELO rating system
+1. The self-correcting rating system, based on the ELO rating system

 No losing-point is a very bad idea.
 Because with this, the ITTF rating system is not the “self-correcting” system.
 You just play as many tournaments as possible.
 No matter your skills, your winning percentage, just play and win points.
 Even if you lose all of your matches to the lower ranked players, don’t worry!
 Just abuse and play!